Tutorial Sessions

 MoA19 Airborne Experimental Test Platforms: From Theory to Flight

-Presenters: Andrei Dorobantu & Brian Taylor (University of Minnesota)
+Andrei Dorobantu & Brian Taylor (University of Minnesota)

 David Cox (NASA Langley Research Center)